-Market orders as percentage of total market orders 3% -- ----

-Limit orders as percentage of total limit orders 22% Other orders as percentage of total other orders 6%
+Market orders as percentage of total market orders 22% Limit orders as percentage of total limit orders 27% Other orders as percentage of total other orders 7% limited to, "automatic execution" capabilities.

-Morgan Stanley executes large amounts of both institutional and retail order flow.
-Morgan Stanley utilizes various automated systems for its OTC market making, including, but not limited to, "automatic execution" capabilities.
 These automated systems and the interaction between these two sources of order flow, provide considerable opportunities for liquidity, quick turnaround and access to a broad array of market centers.
 Morgan Stanley may internalize customer order flow to allow the customer to benefit from this pool of liquidity and to offer this order flow improved opportunities for price improvement.
 Such internalization may enable Morgan Stanley to share in the profits, if any, generated by this activity.